Piperita/WB-modding/README.md

 Alternatively, copy <a href="https://github.com/Piperita/WB-modding/raw/master/scripts/wolfs-blog.js">this text</a> and paste it into your browser's console (Ctrl+I).

 ###Editor
-With the script-launchers installed click <a href="https://github.com/Piperita/WB-modding/raw/master/scripts/editor/editor.user.js">HERE</a>.
-For the console-version click <b><a href="https://github.com/Piperita/WB-modding/blob/master/scripts/editor/editor.js">here</a></b>.
+With the script-launchers installed click <b><a href="https://github.com/Piperita/WB-modding/raw/master/scripts/editor/editor.user.js">HERE</a></b>.
+For the console-version click <a href="https://github.com/Piperita/WB-modding/blob/master/scripts/editor/editor.js">here</a>.

 #Pictures
 <a href="http://sta.sh/22kn1z2qes0">See here!</a>